influxdata/influxdb/tsdb/engine/tsm1/DESIGN.md

 ```
 SeriesIterator returns the key and []Value such that a key is only returned
 once and subsequent calls to Next() do not return the same key twice.
-type SeriesIterator interace {
+type SeriesIterator interface {
    func Next() (key, []Value, error)
 }
 ```

 ## Types

-_NOTE: the actual func names are to illustrate the type of functionaltiy the type is responsible._
+_NOTE: the actual func names are to illustrate the type of functionality the type is responsible._

 ```
 TSMWriter writes a sets of key and Values to a TSM file.